lutzertje/ansible-documentation/docs/docsite/rst/reference_appendices/special_variables.rst

     ansible_version
        Dictionary/map that contains information about the current running version of ansible, it has the following keys: full, major, minor, revision and string.

+    environment
+        A reserved variable for purposes outside the playbook.

     group_names
         List of groups the current host is part of, it always reflects the ``inventory_hostname`` and ignores delegation.